k8ssandra/k8ssandra/docs/content/en/release-notes/_index.md

 K8ssandra provides a production-ready platform for running Apache Cassandra&reg; on Kubernetes.
 This includes automation for operational tasks such as repairs, backup and restores, and monitoring.
 Also deployed is Stargate, an open source data gateway that lets you interact programmatically with your Kubernetes-hosted Cassandra resources via a well-defined API.

-**Latest release:** K8ssandra 1.3.1
+**Latest release:** K8ssandra 1.4.0

-Release date: 27-August-2021
+Release date: 19-November-2021

 {{% alert title="Note" color="success" %}}
-**K8ssandra 1.3.1** implements a number of changes, enhancements, and bug fixes.
-This topic summarizes the key revisions in 1.3.1 and prior releases, provides links to the associated issues in our GitHub repo, and contains important upgrade considerations.
+**K8ssandra 1.4.0** implements a number of changes, enhancements, and bug fixes.
+This topic summarizes the key revisions in 1.4.0 and prior 1.x releases, provides links to the associated issues in our GitHub repo, and contains important upgrade considerations.

 **Reminder**: We've migrated the cass-operator GitHub repo from https://github.com/datastax/cass-operator to https://github.com/k8ssandra/cass-operator.
 Refer to the new repo for the latest Cass Operator developments.
 {{% /alert %}}

 ## Prerequisites

-* A Kubernetes environment, from v1.17 (minimum supported), up to v1.21.1 (current tested upper bound) - local or via a supported cloud provider
+* A Kubernetes environment from v1.17 (minimum supported) up to v1.22 (current tested upper bound) - local or via a supported cloud provider
 * [Helm](https://helm.sh/) v3.
-Note that K8ssandra 1.3.x has been tested with Helm v3.5.3.
+Note that K8ssandra 1.4.0 has been tested with Helm v3.5.3.
 Recommendation: specifically avoid Helm 3.6.0 and 3.6.1 due to a known CVE and subsequent regression.
 Our testing will resume with Helm v3.6.2 and later.
 Related: see GH issue [1103](https://github.com/k8ssandra/k8ssandra/issues/1103).

 ## Supported Kubernetes environments